Broccoli Salad with Bacon and Dried Cherries

 A delicious alternative to a lettuce salad, this Broccoli Salad with Bacon and Dried Cherries is perfect for any gathering!

-This classic summer potluck salad is amped up with shredded cheese, dried cherries instead of raisins and a pop of color from diced red bell pepper.
-Crunch from nuts and sees offer another texture for a out of this world side dish.
+A twist on the classic Broccoli Raisin Salad, it’s amped up with shredded cheese, dried cherries instead of raisins, and a pop of color from diced red bell pepper.
+The crunch from nuts and seeds offers another texture for an out-of-this-world side dish.

 I couldn’t resist digging into a big bowl of this broccoli salad immediately after tossing and though it was tasty, it was SO much better the next day.
 The dressing had loosened up a bit and the flavors melded wonderfully.
 Unlike a next-day soggy lettuce salad, this sturdy gem aged well.
 So if you’re in need of a little different side for your next gathering, give this one a shot.
 And plan ahead by making it the night before—it’s worth the wait!

 - This salad is easily customizable.
 If you don’t like nuts, like my hubby, leave out all the crunchy almonds and sunflower seeds.
 If you prefer the classic raisins, add those instead of dried cherries.
 Dried cranberries are a delicious alternative, too.

 - I’ve blanched the broccoli to take off the raw flavor in the past, but I like this salad just as well with fresh broccoli florets.